JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 | Is passkey latency healthy, or getting worse? | `analytics/performance` |
 | How does this month compare to last? | `analytics/comparison` |

-This is a differentiator: the data is computed inside the FIDO2 server and served as plain JSON, ready to feed a dashboard, an alerting rule, or a periodic report.
+Since the API serves this data as plain JSON, it can be easily used by a dashboard, an alerting rule, or a periodic report.

-## What is tracked (and what is not)

-**In scope — events that reach the FIDO2 endpoints:**
+## Event tracking

+Following events are tracked and they are sent to the FIDO2 endpoints:

+- Registration (passkey enrollment)
+    - Attempt
+    - Success
+    - Failure (with error reason and category).
+- Authentication (passkey sign-in)
+    - Attempt
+    - Success
-- **Registration** — passkey enrollment: attempt, success, and failure (with error reason and category).
+    - Failure (with error reason and category).
-- **Authentication** — passkey sign-in: attempt, success, and failure.
-- **Fallback** — when a user skips the passkey during a 2FA step and uses another method (e.g. password), recorded with method and reason.
+- Fallback (when a user skips the passkey during a 2FA step and uses another method (e.g. password), recorded with method and reason).

-**Out of scope:**

-- **First-factor username/password login.** That step is handled by the authorization server (jans-auth) or another IdP and never reaches the FIDO2 server, so it is not in these metrics.
-For first-factor success/failure counts, use the metrics or logs of the component that performs it.
+!!! note
+    First-factor username/password authentication is not handled by FIDO2 server.
+    You can find those metrics in the Authorization server that handles the first-factor authentication.

 ## How it works